Enforcement Actions for BSA/AML Compliance programme Failures

-- Specifies that financial institutions must have a risk-based customer identification program.
-This program should enable the institution to understand the nature and purpose of customer relationships to develop customer risk profiles, conduct ongoing monitoring to identify and report suspicious transactions, and maintain and update customer information, which includes beneficial ownership information.
+- Specifies that financial institutions must have a risk-based customer identification programme.
+This programme should enable the institution to understand the nature and purpose of customer relationships to develop customer risk profiles, conduct ongoing monitoring to identify and report suspicious transactions, and maintain and update customer information, which includes beneficial ownership information.

-- Clarifies that isolated or technical violations or program deficiencies likely will not necessitate a cease and desist order.
+- Clarifies that isolated or technical violations or programme deficiencies likely will not necessitate a cease and desist order.

-Financial institutions should take the opportunity to review their current BSA/AML compliance programs and ensure that they address the updated details provided in this latest joint regulatory statement adequately.
-Prudent next steps should include refreshing the testing program, evaluating the institution’s risk-based approach to compliance management, reviewing the audit program, ensuring that the issue management program is comprehensive, and identifying and tracking issues related to BSA/AML through root cause analysis and resolution.
+Financial institutions should take the opportunity to review their current BSA/AML compliance programmes and ensure that they address the updated details provided in this latest joint regulatory statement adequately.
+Prudent next steps should include refreshing the testing programme, evaluating the institution’s risk-based approach to compliance management, reviewing the audit programme, ensuring that the issue management programme is comprehensive, and identifying and tracking issues related to BSA/AML through root cause analysis and resolution.

-Although the latest guidance does not create new foundational requirements, it provides insight into aspects of a BSA/AML program that the agencies investigate in order to classify and mitigate violations.
-It also reflects the continued commitment that each agency holds toward identifying and clarifying the expectations of financial institutions’ compliance programs.
+Although the latest guidance does not create new foundational requirements, it provides insight into aspects of a BSA/AML programme that the agencies investigate in order to classify and mitigate violations.
+It also reflects the continued commitment that each agency holds toward identifying and clarifying the expectations of financial institutions’ compliance programmes.